gloveboxes/doc-intelligence-docs/docs/10-provision-azure-services.md

         It will take approximately 5 minutes to deploy the Azure services.
 So, now is a great time to read the next sections of the workshop documentation.

-1. The output from the `azd up` command will look similar to the following.
+1. The output from the `azd up` command will look like the following.

     ```text
     Packaging services (azd package)